Rakesh9100/CalcDiverse/Calculators/Debt-Payoff-Calculator/README.md

-# <p align="center">NPV Calculator</p>
+# <p align="center">Debt Payoff Calculator</p>

 ## Description :-

-Given an initial investment, the discount rate (per year), and the yearly cash flows, this calculator calculates the NPV (Net Present Value) of the investment.
-NPV is a financial metric used to evaluate the profitability of an investment or project.
+The Debt Payoff Calculator helps you determine how long it will take to pay off your debt and how much interest you'll accrue over time.
+By inputting your current debt amount, the number of months you plan to take to pay it off, and the interest rate, the calculator provides a clear repayment plan.

 ## Tech Stacks :-